Soracom Air for Cellular

-- Currently, planP1 subscriptions do not support SMS functionality.
-Your device will not be able to send or receive SMS while it is connected using this subscription.
-SMS functionality will still work in other countries when the device is connected using the plan01s subscription.
+- Currently, planP1 subscriptions do not support MO-SMS functionality.
+Your device will not be able to send SMS to the network while it is connected using this subscription, however you can send MT-SMS to your device.
+Full SMS functionality will still work in other countries when the device is connected using the plan01s subscription.

-- Similarly, planP1 and planX1 subscriptions do not support USSD functionality, and your device will not be able to send USSD while using these subscriptions.
+- Similarly, planP1, planX1, and planX2 subscriptions do not support USSD functionality, and your device will not be able to send USSD while using these subscriptions.
 USSD functionality will still work in other countries when the device is connected using the plan01s subscription.

 Adding a Subscription

 Adding a subscription will incur fees.
 Refer to the Pricing & Fee Schedule for more information.

 Login to the User Console.
 From the Menu, open the SIM Management screen.